Safer treatment and better recovery from opioid dependence

-- Bi-monthly RACGP-accredited Small Group Learning meetings – held in Box Hill, Bayside and Frankston-Mornington
+- Bi-monthly RACGP-accredited Peer Group Learning meetings – held in Box Hill, Bayside and Frankston-Mornington

 - Multidisciplinary Community of Practice events

-Long-acting injectable buprenorphine is an alternative to supervised dosing, available as a weekly or monthly depot injection.
-In April 2021 the Victorian Pharmacotherapy Policy was updated to include guidelines for pharmacist administration of depot buprenorphine.
-Involvement in this aspect of treatment is currently being considered by a number of pharmacies keen to augment their supervised MATOD programs.
+Long-acting injectable buprenorphine (LAIB) is an alternative to supervised dosing, available as a weekly or monthly depot injection.
+The full requirements for pharmacist administration of LAIB can be found in the guidelines for pharmacist administration of depot buprenorphine.

 A4PN Pharmacist Supports